CTcue/ctAutocompletion/README.md

 ## Contributing

-You can run unit tests with `yarn test`.
+You can run tests with `yarn run test`.

 If you feel something is missing, you can open an issue stating the problem sentence and desired result.
 If code is unclear give us a @mention.
 Pull requests are welcome.